 I don’t mean that blogging is great only for language learning.
 Students benefit from blogging in different courses in different ways and it should be practiced in all courses.
 For more info on the benefits of blogging in all courses this post on the benefits of educational blogging by Kathleen Morris will give you a better picture.
 Teachers blogging with their students should check her website, which is full of great resources and ideas.

 Before you start setting up your blog, it is a good idea to examine other teachers’ and students’ blogs and share some of them with your students.
 Here, you can find 40 examples of class and school blogs.
-You can also have a look at the blogroll on Larry Ferlazzo’s blog to see his class blogs and visit Mrs. Yollis’ classroom blog where you can find fabulous blogging resources for teachers as well.
+You can also have a look at the blogroll on Larry Ferlazzo’s blog to see his class blogs and visit Mrs. Yollis’ classroom blog where you can find fabulous blogging resources for teachers.
 This link will take you to 57 wonderful student blogs that you can share with your students.
 For more ideas, primary teachers can read the post by Linda Yollis on hows-and-whys behind blogging in the primary grades and high school teachers can read this post by Nicholas Provenzano, who thinks giving students the chance to write creatively about any topic is a must in a world where kids are constantly told what to write and when to write it.
 5 Reasons Your Students Should Blog by George Couros is a must-read post for all teachers whether they are blogging with their students or not.

 STEPS TO STARTING A CLASS BLOG